 This is significant because even if you started your family young, you may not be fully capable of understanding the challenges that your parents faced—even while you endure similar ones.

 I used to be angry that my mom never tried to better herself to make more money or improve our station in life.
 It wasn’t until I had grown up a little that I came to realize that my mom did the best that she could–for better or worse–and that her heart was always in the right place.

 I don’t say this to excuse things that were detrimental and negative.
 I also don’t say this to make it easier to deal with any pain I experienced.

 I say it because it’s true, and sometimes the only way you know this is time, personal growth, and experience.

 It’s easy for a kid in his early 20s to be angry because he doesn’t really understand how challenging life is.
 Also, it’s easier to focus on the things that you missed out on or made you feel bad.

 It’s always easier to remember the bad you experienced, the childhood wounds, but it takes perspective and maturity to appreciate the bad that you *didn’t* experience because of your parents.

-Outside of outright abuse, most of their mistakes are simply trade-offs and personality flaws.
-The closer to a fully autonomous human you become, the more you become aware of certain things that could be better.
+Other than dealing with truly abusive parents, most of their mistakes are simply trade-offs and personality flaws.
+Adult children of childhood trauma take a while to realize this, but eventually, you become aware of certain things that could have been better.